mudita/MuditaOS/harmony_changelog.md

 ### Fixed

-* Fixed displayed device name when connected to Windows
-* Fixed the wrong front light on back action in alarms
-* Fixed the pause deactivation by a deep press in relaxation
 * Fixed canceling of alarm editing after 10s of inactivity
 * Fixed yes/no behavior in factory reset window
 * Fixed missing software version in French language